-Such as, who was driving the vehicle?
-What are their driving habits?
-How far did they drive?
-How fast did they drive?
-How was the vehicle running?
-What’s the condition of the vehicle?
-Was it particularly warm or cold outside last week?
-All of these factors will paint a picture of how the gas was consumed quicker and will allow us to predict whether a similar event will occur in the future.
+You get the point… all of these factors add to a more complete picture of how the gas was consumed quicker and allow us to predict whether a similar event will occur in the future.
 The same goes for your machines.
-The details matter, no matter how seemingly insignificant.

-A “production data” trough typically relies on an MES system and evaluates what is running / what is being made (SKU or product based), how frequently the production process is subjected to a planned stoppage, how often the process must be stopped unexpectedly, whether there are swings in external variables (temperature, humidity), and production volume.
+- A “production data” trough typically relies on an MES system and evaluates what is running / what is being made (SKU or product based), how frequently the production process is subjected to a planned stoppage, how often the process must be stopped unexpectedly, whether there are swings in external variables (temperature, humidity), and production volume.
 In other words, what good is it to know you consumed a certain amount of energy one day and a lot more the next if you don’t know the relative output of the production line?

-A “cost data” trough allows you to more accurately attach a cost to production processes and the energy consumption associated with that process.
+- A “cost data” trough allows you to attach a cost more accurately to production processes and the energy consumption associated with that process.

-This data also allows you to standardize energy output to units of consumption.
-The first step in creating greater efficiency is establishing a baseline.
+This data also allows you to standardize energy output to units of consumption, the first step in creating greater efficiency is establishing a baseline.
 Once that is done, you can optimize production processes to match performance expectations.